Delzani Shirts & Jackets Size Guide

 - We follow standard Australian sizing (i.e. 2XS, XS, S, M, L, XL, 2XL, etc)

 - We use the same core 'shoulder' measurements across all our different styles of shirts.
-If you buy a medium in a show shirt, you can rest assured you will also fit a medium in our polo shirt - except for looser chest.
+If you buy a medium in a show shirt, you can rest assured you will also fit a medium in our polo shirt - except for a looser chest.

 - All our shirt fabrics have a generous blend of spandex/elastane - which gives them flexibility and stretch to fit the majority of body shapes.